 - Cut the nails straight across, leaving part of the white nail plate.
 (Curved nails are more likely to become ingrown.)

 - Make sure the edge of each nail does not press into the skin of the next toe.

 - If you have neuropathy, it’s best to leave toenail clipping to your podiatrist or another member of your healthcare team.

 Take the time!

-You probably have routines in place as part of your diabetes management, like taking your medications at the same time each day, or testing your blood sugar after meals.
+You probably have routines in place as part of your diabetes management, like taking your medications at the same time each day, or testing your blood sugar before and after meals.
 Checking your feet daily is just another part of your diabetes management routine.
 It’s your best defence against preventing foot complications.
 Set a time every day to check your feet.
-To help you remember to check your feet every day, you can use this handy Foot Check Tracker to set up a daily reminder.
+To help you remember to check your feet every day, set up a daily reminder in your smartphone.

 Finally, it’s important that you have your bare feet checked by your doctor at least once a year.
+Also, ask your doctor to screen you for neuropathy and loss of circulation at least once a year.
 Make it part of your annual checkup!
-Also, ask your doctor to screen you for neuropathy and loss of circulation at least once a year.
-Use this handy Health Appointment Monitor to help you keep track of your appointments.